 Our Guidance and Pupil Support staff will ensure all new pupils are supported in settling in quickly.

 It’s my pleasure to welcome you to Charleston Academy.
 I hope that this website along with the extensive information available in our school prospectus provides you with all of the information that you need about our school.

-At Charleston Academy we emphasise an ethos of challenge, encouragement and enjoyment with a focus in doing so on our Core Values of Respect, Responsibility, and Achievement.
+At Charleston Academy we emphasise an ethos of challenge, encouragement and enjoyment with a focus in doing so on our Core Values of Respect Others, Work Hard, and Challenge Ourselves.
 We want all our young people to realise their full potential in all aspects of school life.
 We are very proud of the wide range of learning opportunities and pathways we provide for our young people.
 This is supported by an extensive programme of wider-curricular activities.